sageellefson0/binary-escape/README.md

 ## How-to

-To run, open the index.html file in a web browser.
+To run, open the index.html (or level) file in a web browser.